flamewave/jquery-ui-expandable/readme.md

 * **expand([items, noFx])**
     Expands the specified items.
 See the `collapse` method for details on the parameters.

+* **isDisabled([items])**
+    Returns true if all of the specified items are disabled, or if the items parameter is omitted, if all of the sections are disabled.
+See the `collapse` method for details on the `items` parameter.

 * **isExpanded([items])**
-    Returns true if all of the specified items are expanded.
+    Returns true if all of the specified items are expanded, or if the items parameter is omitted, if all of the sections are expanded.
 See the `collapse` method for details on the `items` parameter.

 * **loadContent([items, force])**
     Loads the content the specified items through AJAX requests.
 If AJAX loading is disabled, this method does nothing.
 See the `collapse` method for details on the `items` parameter.
 The optional `force` parameter will force the content to be reloaded, even if it has already been loaded.
 It essentially provides a way to refresh the content of one or more sections.